 MBA/MSE-Industrial Systems Engineering

-The MBA/MSE-Industrial Systems Engineering has been carefully developed to meet the increasing need for professionals who have expertise in both engineering and management.
+The MBA/MSE-Industrial Systems Engineering has been developed to meet the need for professionals who have expertise in both engineering and management.
 It is open to students who have completed a bachelor of science degree in engineering, a physical science, computer science, or applied mathematics.

 The program is offered jointly by the College of Business and the College of Engineering and Computer Science.
 It allows students to receive both the MBA and MSE-ISE simultaneously upon completion of the required 57-66 credit hours.